 This stuffed pepper recipe has turned out to be one of our favorite dinners!
 These peppers are perfect for a quick make ahead dinner, a twist on taco night or even for your Cinco de Mayo celebration!

 Instead of a meat and rice filling, we swapped out the rice for black beans in these Mexican stuffed peppers but you could also use pinto beans or kidney beans.

 Whatever beans you like!
 We always have black beans on hand at our house for soup recipes or taco bowls…or just for eating.

 The beef filling for these stuffed peppers comes together really easily, just a few minutes in a skillet is all you’ll need.

-Can You Make This Stuffed Pepper Recipe Ahead Of Time?
+Can You Make Stuffed Peppers Ahead Of Time?

 Stuffed peppers are a perfect make ahead recipe!
 You can take this recipe all the way to topping the peppers with cheese, then just cover and stash them in your refrigerator until you’re ready to bake.

 To be honest, I think they taste even better reheated so don’t be afraid to bake them all the way through and just warm them up at dinner time.

 Either way, you’re going to have a total knock out dinner waiting for you at the end of the day.

 Did your mom ever make stuffed peppers when you were growing up?
 Mine did, and we loved them.
 That is – we loved the filling – but the peppers…not so much.